MGT8030 Performance Management and People Development

 - assess the changing nature of work and its impact on individual's performance and sustainable development within organisations

-- apply appropriate theories a principles to coaching, mentoring and career development for enhanced performance
+- apply appropriate theories and principles to coaching, mentoring and career development for enhanced performance

 - demonstrate ethical research and inquiry skills by finding appropriate sources and adhering to norms of academic integrity